pingcap/tidb-operator/en/enable-tls-between-components.md

 - [Using the `cfssl` system](#using-cfssl)
 - [Using the `cert-manager` system](#using-cert-manager)

+If you need to renew the existing TLS certificate, refer to [Renew and Replace the TLS Certificate](renew-tls-certificate.md).

 ## Generate certificates for components of the TiDB cluster

 This section describes how to issue certificates using two methods: `cfssl` and `cert-manager`.